thedanielvogelsang/carbon_collective_samplecode__rails/README.md

 ## Deployment instructions

-  clone repo and cd into it
+  clone repo and cd into it, and in terminal

-  run
+  run:
   ```shell
     gem install bundle
     bundle install